Jack E. Lechner, Jr., CFSP, M.S.

 Director of the Educational Cremation Center

 Faculty / Clinical Faculty

-B.M.S, LFD/LE (Ohio, Kentucky), Certified Crematory Operator (Ohio permit), Alumnus
+B.M.S, LFD/LE (Ohio, Kentucky), Certified Crematory Operator (Ohio permit), Certified Funeral Service Practitioner, Alumnus

-Codi Kindoll is a lifelong resident of Northern Kentucky and is currently a licensed Funeral Director and Embalmer in both Kentucky and Ohio as well as a licensed Crematory Operator in Ohio.
+Codi Kindoll is a lifelong resident of Northern Kentucky and is currently a licensed funeral director and embalmer in both Kentucky and Ohio, a licensed crematory operator in Ohio, certified funeral celebrant and Certified Funeral Service Practitioner.
 He has been working in funeral homes since he graduated from high school in 2012, where he discovered his passion for the funeral service profession.

-Codi earned his Associates Degree from CCMS in 2014 and was awarded the Joel E. Crandall Award for excellence in the art of restoration.
+Codi earned his AAS degree from CCMS in 2014 and was awarded the Joel E. Crandall Award for excellence in the art of restoration.
 Later, he returned to CCMS to earn his BMS and his celebrant certification.
-Codi served his apprenticeship in 2017 at a local funeral home.
-He reciprocated his Kentucky licenses to Ohio in 2021 to open the door for more career opportunities.
+Codi served his apprenticeship at a local funeral home in Northern Kentucky and reciprocated his Kentucky licenses to Ohio in 2021 to open the door for more career opportunities.